briangeorge8/04-Logic-Pseudocode_IDEs/01_pseudocode/08_Input_Validation_Practice.md

    Display "Enter a dollar amount."
 End While
 ```

+>>> The user is not provided the chance to correctly enter input past the first attempt

 The following pseudocode works, but it performs a case-sensitive validation of the user’s input.
 How could the algorithm be improved so the user does not have to pay attention to capitalization when entering a name?
 ```
 // This program asks the user to enter a string